The Lion Roars Foundation (LRF) was formed in 2010 by Brian Bailey, Kevin Bailey and Peter Allanson with the three goals of:

 The current plight of our natural heritage, particularly against rampant poaching levels, has focused our initiatives towards finding an effective means of protecting and increasing populations of all endangered species within our sphere of influence, particularly in the Amakhala Game Reserve (AGR) and environs.
 The aim is to do so while empowering the local communities to participate in self-sustaining projects wherever possible.

-For the period 2015 - 2017, our focus is on the 3 C's of responsible, sustainable and effective NPO work :
+For the period 2015 - 2017, our focus was on the 3 C's of responsible, sustainable and effective NPO work :

 “We must act now to ensure that our wild places are protected for all generations to come.
 But I see no place for protected areas unless they take the needs of local communities into consideration.”
 Nelson Mandela (1992)